 How popular is the baby name Irving in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, see baby names similar to Irving and check out all the blog posts that mention the name Irving.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Irving.

 A very good guide, in the study of New England genealogy, is given by the Christian name.
 In some families, Simon, Stephen and Thomas may follow down the line of sons; while others carry only John, James and William.
 Genealogists have great confidence in this clue, for those Christian old worthies used to name their sons after themselves and their fathers.
 They had not evolved into the “Vernons” and “Cecils” and “Irvings” of now-a-days; these modern names which mean nothing but a morbid craving for the romantic and unusual.
 Romances guide the Christian names of babies today, alas, instead of sense of family loyalty.
 Have we not lost something of the real spirit of genuineness and fealty with the changed nomenclature of our babies?